peritext/peritext/specification/sections/doc-document_syntax.md

 # Resources and figures

-## Figures : global logic
+## Figures : global rationale

 Figures are essential to Modulo.
 They represent all the non-textual arguments of a multimodal publication.
+They come as interactive figures (for on-screen versions) and static figures (for print version).

-Modulo figures are inspired from the principe of "resource" of markua specification.
+Modulo figures are inspired from the principle of "resource" of markua specification.

 Three parameters :
 * figure insertion method (primary or secondary)